Rändåfallet - Lillfjället- Ol-Jonsvallen, Romboleden Etapp 28

 Anleitung

-The nearest bus station at the start of the stage is Saxvall, 1 minute's walk to Rändåfallet's car park.
+The nearest bus station at the start of the stage is Saxvall, 1 minute walk to the Rändåfallet parking lot.

-The nearest bus station at the end of the stage is Ljusnedal, 1 minute's walk from Ljusnedal's church.
+The nearest bus station at the end of the stage is Ljusnedal, 1 minute walk from Ljusnedal church.

 Verordnungen